AmanKumarSinhaGitHub/Python-100DaysOfCode/Day 095 - Regular Expression/README.md

 else:
     print("Match not found.")
 ```

-## Searching for a pattern in re using re.findall() Method
+## Searching for a Pattern using `re.findall()` Method
-You can also use the `re.findall` function to find all occurrences of the pattern in a string:
+You can use the `re.findall()` function to find all occurrences of the pattern in a string and return them as a list of strings:

 ```python
 import re

 pattern = r"expression"
 text = "The cat is in the hat."